 What is a Saville Assessment?

-A highly regarded tool for talent acquisition, the series includes both aptitude and personality tests that assist employers in identifying the strongest candidates for any given role.
+A Saville assessment, or Saville test, is a series of tests commonly taken during the recruitment process, or for advancement opportunities within existing employment.
+As a highly regarded assessment for talent acquisition, the series includes both aptitude and personality tests that assist employers in identifying the strongest candidates for any given role.

 Saville assessments are widely used across the finance sector, and in these cases, are specifically designed to imitate the kind of tasks you'd expect to complete within a financial service role.

 This approach is similar to the SHL test series, as both companies were founded by renowned Occupation Psychologist, Professor Peter Saville.